HomeGuidesReferenceLearn

 }

-You can use the imperative API router.setParams() function to configure the route dynamically.
+As an alternative, you can also use the imperative API's router.setParams() function to configure the route dynamically.

 import { Stack, useLocalSearchParams, useRouter } from 'expo-router';